WolfwithSword/TwitchCollabNetwork/README.md

   - Red nodes mean you hit limits of either users or depth or other during processing.
 You can expand the values in the config at cost of processing time and load time.
 - It's slow!
   - With high depth and especially high user limits, and also with multiple primary channels, it will be slow to both build the connections, and to render the HTML each time.
 This is expected.
+- Stuck on 0% when I open the HTML file!
+  - Make sure the `lib` folder is in the same directory as it!